riccardodivirgilio/starthere/readme.md

 This is a sample repository for the Wolfram Summer School 2017.

-once you signup fork this repository to get started: https://github.com/riccardodivirgilio/starthere/fork
+you can clone or fork this repository to get started https://github.com/riccardodivirgilio/starthere/fork

 Thing to do to get started with GIT:

 ## create a new repo
+or fork this one
 you need to give write permission to that repo to your tutor and with @alisonkimball in instructors.csv you can find a list of all instructors.